JayByeun/RulersOth.blog/_posts/2020-12-03-Civilising-Information-1)-Eng.md

 #### Stimulation by psychology comes with Addiction

 <br>
-Facebook feeds, pages of Chrome and contents of Instagram let us expose to tremendous information under the name of Algorithms.
-In this information, the advertisement exist which is based on that we agreed with collecting our information unconsciously.
+Facebook feeds, pages of Chrome, contents of Instagram and etc. let us expose to tremendous information under the name of Algorithms.
+In the middle of these information, the advertisement exist which is based on that we agreed with collecting our information unconsciously.
 The value of this advertisement is assigned according to the <strong>‘Retention and Conversion data’</strong>.
-Corporations make users consume contents which more people clicked and watched to expose to advertisement for long, actively and frequently.
+It is not illegal in current law, because of our unconscious agreement.
+Corporations make users consume contents which more people clicked and watched in order to expose to advertisement for long, actively and frequently.
 Selecting contents according to the Algorithms as the purpose above let users encounter sometimes excessively provocative or fake information regardless of user’s age and state.
 <br>

 ![retention](https://user-images.githubusercontent.com/59648602/95340745-d0cb0180-08b5-11eb-8eda-e3bf34947f7e.png){:width="800px"}